 5. Complete the project again with your class

 Don’t just stand there in front of the kids and tell them what to do, show them!
 One of the reasons my kids love Alisha’s workshops so much is that they can watch her demonstrate the lesson as they work.
 Stand where everyone can see you, or walk around while you work and let the kids see what you are doing.

 6. Have help

 Our co-op is pretty good about having moms who aren’t teaching team up with moms that are.
 I’m so glad I had two other mamas there to help me with pouring paint and drying projects!
 They also helped some of the kids who misunderstood directions, or who weren’t getting it quite right.
 If you’re going to be solo for your class, see if you can recruit another mom or two to help you out.

 The kids in my class LOVED the art project, and Masterpiece Society’s Winter Wonderland Mixed Media Workshop took all the stress out of teaching for me!
 I would definitely sign myself up to teach another art class, no worries!

 If you’re needing to teach art at your co-op, go ahead and hop on over to Masterpiece Society’s page and pop Alisha a message about how you can use her classes for your own co-op!

-Also, if Alisha’s mixed media art courses look good to you and you want them all, check out her brand new membership site – Masterpiece Society Studio.
-There you get access to ALL of her mixed media art workshops for kids PLUS exclusive member only content.
+Also, if Alisha’s mixed media art courses look good to you and you want them all, check out her membership site – Masterpiece Society Studio.
+There you get access to ALL of her mixed media art workshops for kids PLUS exclusive member-only content.
 Sign up during her launch period to lock in the low, introductory price!